ProfilePic

 Owning can be a good investment: Housing prices often fluctuate in the short term.
 But in the long run, homes generally appreciate in value, giving a good return on your investment.

-You’ll earn equity: With each payment you make, a portion goes toward the principle of the loan which increases your equity.
+You’ll earn equity: With each payment you make, a portion goes toward the loan's principal, which increases your equity.
 As your home increases in value, so does your equity.
-So, if or when you finally go to sell your home, you’ll have more money to put down on the next one!
+So, if or when you finally sell your home, you’ll have more money to put down on the next one!

-You could reduce your taxes*: Your mortgage interest and property tax payments may be deductible from your federal (and many state) taxes, which means you’ll likely owe Uncle Sam less at the end of each year.
+You could reduce your taxes*: Your mortgage interest and property tax payments may be deductible from your federal (and many state) taxes, so you’ll likely owe Uncle Sam less at the end of each year.

-You’ll have more freedom: It’s your own place – Paint the walls purple, plant snapdragons or cacti, dance in your PJs on Thursday nights.
-A great perk to owning is that you get to choose how you make the house your home!
+You’ll have more freedom: It’s your own place.
+Paint the walls purple, plant snapdragons or cacti, and dance in your PJs on Thursday nights.
+A great perk of owning is that you get to choose how you make the house your home!

 The responsibilities

-While many people argue that the pros of homeownership outweigh the cons, the grass isn’t always greener.
+While many argue that homeownership's pros outweigh the cons, the grass isn’t always greener.
 In addition to paying a monthly mortgage payment (and possibly PMI), there are other expenses you’ll need to keep in mind:

 • Property taxes